A Guide to Sell Franchises and Licenses

 The question is always going to come back to why should I buy a franchise from you when I could figure this out on my own.
 A franchisor should have someone who is taking the initial contacts and “screening” prospects to set them up for the close.

 Have someone responsible for franchise sales who work with s the suspects…when they find a prospect, that is when you get the owner or founder of the company involved.
-This is a service that Franchise Marketing Systems provides with outsourced franchise sales and franchise development.
+This is a service that FMS Franchise provides with outsourced franchise sales and franchise development.

 4. Franchise Brokers

 There are great organizations that provide structure, credibility, and support to franchise brokers, you should inquire with them about which brokers to work with and how to connect with valuable broker contacts.

 Why do we say yes to working with brokers?
 Because it goes back to the “Throw out a big net” theory – brokers can provide leads to you in your pursuit of adding new franchise partners, period.

 You, as the franchisor, have the option to sell to the candidates they bring to you, so you are not held to take the partners they introduce you to unless you choose to.

 Good brokers are paid 40-50% of the initial franchise fee.
 It is worth every penny of it if you tie it into a good broker relationship.
 Some franchise systems such as Puroclean have sold a large amount of their 400-plus franchises through broker referrals.

 Brokers will market for your franchise, generate the leads, introduce the model to franchise prospects and hand you a qualified lead for you as the franchisor to close.